-Methods and Assumptions Used to Determine 2020 Contribution Rates:
+Methods and Assumptions Used to Determine 2021 Contribution Rates:

-Actuarial Cost Method Aggregate Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period Non-Taxing bodies: 10-year rolling period.
+Actuarial Cost Method Aggregate Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Non-Taxing bodies: 10-year rolling period.

-Taxing bodies (Regular, SLEP and ECO groups): 23-year closed period Early Retirement Incentive Plan liabilites: a period up to 10 years selected by the Employer upon adoption of ERI.
+Period Taxing bodies (Regular, SLEP and ECO groups): 22-year closed period Early a period up to 10 years selected by the employer upon adoption of ERI.
+SLEP supplemental liabilities attributable to Public Act 94-712 were financed over 17 years for most employers (five employers were financed over 18 years; one employer was financed over 19 years; two employers were financed over 20 years; three employers were financed over 26 years; four employers were financed over 27 years and one employer was financed over 28 years).

-SLEP supplemental liabilities attributable to Public Act 94-712 were financed over 19 years for most employers (three employers were financed over 27 years and four others were financed over 28 years.)
+Retirement Incentive Plan liabilities: